Interviewing for child care jobs

 I'm looking for advice on hiring a tutor to help boost my kindergartner's reading skills.
 I know I want them to be fun, engaging and have early childhood education experience, but what kind of situational questions should I ask?
 What unspoken qualities should I look for?

-Here are our tips for how to prepare for a child care job interview.
-No matter whether you're a seasoned nanny, a veteran mother's helper, or a babysitter who's just starting out, parents will have a lot of questions when you apply to their job.
-And, as... more
+No matter whether you're a seasoned nanny, a veteran mother's helper or a babysitter who's just starting out, parents will have a lot of questions when you apply for a job caring for their children.
+And, as with any other type of job interview, you want to make... more